Brigid Arthur: Support and justice for asylum seekers

-The BSP provides practical support such as accommodation, food, financial support, assistance with visas, family reunions, English teaching, employment and more.
+BASP provides practical support such as accommodation, food, financial support, assistance with visas, family reunions, English teaching, employment and more.
 Until 2015 support for asylum seekers included taking families on day trips out from detention before excursions were banned.
-At the start of the BASP, co-founder Catherine Kelly studied and became a Migration Agent so she could act legally on behalf of asylum seekers, helping them navigate the visa and immigration system.
+At the start of BASP, co-founder Catherine Kelly studied and became a Migration Agent so she could act legally on behalf of asylum seekers, helping them navigate the visa and immigration system.
 In 2002 Arthur helped two boys, the Bakhtiari brothers, who had escaped from Woomera Detention Centre, by meeting and escorting them into the British Consulate in Melbourne to seek asylum.
 In 2015 Libby Saunders became co-Project Coordinator.
-The BASP is co-located at the Brigidine Ministry Centre (former Brigidine Sisters convent) in Albert Park, Victoria with Kildare Ministries, and Australian Catholic Religious Against Trafficking in Humans.
+BASP is co-located at the Brigidine Ministry Centre (former Brigidine Sisters convent) in Albert Park, Victoria with Kildare Ministries.
 In 2018, the BASP became part of Kildare Ministries, responsible for 10 secondary schools and three community services.

-Showing the relationship between faith and work with asylum seekers, the BASP takes as its motto a quote from a parable told by Jesus Christ, "I was a stranger and you made me welcome" (Matthew 25:35).
+Showing the relationship between faith and work with asylum seekers, BASP takes as its motto a quote from a parable told by Jesus Christ, "I was a stranger and you made me welcome" (Matthew 25:35).
 Arthur said this of the connection between her faith and her social justice activities, "Catholics really do have an imperative.
 As part of the Gospel, we are called to stand up for these extremely vulnerable people...There are two different ways of making a difference.
 One way is making a difference to the people themselves who are suffering, they need someone to walk beside them and know that some people do care.
 The government might not appear to care but there are a number of people who do and that gives them some heart and makes a very big difference in their lives.
 From the other side we need people who will try to change minds, change policies, change regulations and change practices.
 We need to concentrate on both."

-Arthur is a member of the National Council of Churches in Australia, Australian Churches Refugee Taskforce and has been involved in Love Makes a Way, a group which organises peaceful sit-ins and prayer vigils at politician's offices to protest asylum-seeker policies.
+Arthur is a member of the Australian Churches Refugee Taskforce which is auspiced by the National Council of Churches in Australia and has been involved in Love Makes a Way, a group which organises peaceful sit-ins and prayer vigils at politician's offices to protest asylum-seeker policies.